jdiehll/correcTIR/README.md

 LW_IN: Incoming longwave radiation measurements in W/m².

+VF_2: Surrounding temperature measurements in degrees Celsius. _(If air temperature is used as a proxy, duplicate the ‘T_air’ column under the ‘VF_2’ header for processing.)_

+T_win: Enclosure window temperature measurements in degrees Celsius. _(If air temperature is used as a proxy, duplicate the ‘T_air’ column under the ‘T_win’ header for processing.)_

 _Note: The software supports reading multiple auxiliary files when variables are recorded at different time intervals.
 For example:_

 _* File 1 - Incoming longwave radiation averaged over 30-minute intervals from a flux tower._

-_* File 2 - Air temperature and relative humidity recorded at 5-minute intervals._
+_* File 2 - Air temperature, relative humidity, view factor 2, and window temperature recorded at 5-minute intervals._

 _To accommodate such cases, you can provide the software with two separate auxiliary files.
 You can find blank templates in the Template folder._